2012 Tampa Bay Buccaneers season: Week 15: at New Orleans Saints

 Josh Freeman threw for 279 yards, no touchdowns, and threw 4 interceptions.
 Doug Martin rushed for a season low 16 yards.
 On defense, Daquan Bowers had the only sack.
 Mark Barron led the team in tackles.
 The Tampa Bay defense allowed the Saints to rush for 149 yards.
 The Buccaneers were shut out throughout the entire game.
 The last shut out the Buccaneers had was during week 3 of the 2009 season, when the New York Giants beat the Buccaneers 24–0.
+This is also the Buccaneers' largest loss to the Saints in franchise history.
 More importantly the loss not only eliminated the Buccaneers from playoff contention, but also was one of three shutouts that week, the other two being a New York Giants losing 34–0 to the Atlanta Falcons and the Kansas City Chiefs suffering a 15–0 loss to the Oakland Raiders.
-This is the Buccaneers' largest loss to the Saints in franchise history.